codedecay/trendingBot_2/README.md

 Recommendations of use
 ----------------------

+trendingBot is expected to be used by experienced numerical modellers as a helping tool in their work.
+It shouldn't ever be used as an automatic predictor on blind datasets.

 Some ideas to bear in mind:
 * "No trend was found" has to be seen as a perfectly valid output.
 Test this program only with datasets including variables (i.e., columns) expected to have some kind of relationship.